phen-9/Tertis/README.md

 Created by Gavin Gaetos-Puzon (Lab Section 8) and Logan Spinali (Lab Section 8)

 Run Instructions:
-- Run "Run Tertis" in the root directory
+- Navigate to Tertis/out/build/x64-Debug/bin/main.exe to run the program
-- Otherwise, navigate to out/build/x64-Debug/bin/main.exe to run the program
+- To access the project workspace, go into visual studio and open the Tertis folder using the option "Open a local folder"

 Controls:
 - Left Arrow Key: move falling block left one tile